FudanVI/benchmarking-chinese-text-recognition/README.md

 # Benchmarking-Chinese-Text-Recognition
 This is a repository containing datasets and baselines for benchmarking Chinese text recognition.
-Please see the paper [link]() for more details regarding the dataset divisions and experiments.
+Please see the [paper]() for more details regarding the dataset divisions and experiments.

 ## Updates
 Nov 25, 2021: We upload the Chinese text datasets used in our benchmark to BaiduCloud.